ministryofjustice/opg-performance-data/README.md

 - Update the date to be the first of the new month on each entry
 - Update the figures on each entry
 - Commit, create a PR and once signed off by your team, merge

+## Pre-Commit Hooks

+The root of this project contains a `.pre-commit-config.yaml` file used with [pre-commit](https://pre-commit.com/) to automate the running of tasks when a commit is made with github.

 OPG Services Performance Data: Managed by opg-org-infra &amp; Terraform